 - There are some aft-facing CRS that have a detachable base that may keep the CRS from fitting properly in the seat.
 The following visual cues will assist the passenger and the aircraft operator to determine if the detachable base is necessary.

 a) If there is no belt path on the aft-facing CRS, then it must be used with the detachable base on aircraft.

 b) If there is a belt path on the aft-facing CRS, and the CRS is properly labeled, then it does not need to be used with the detachable base on aircraft.

 c) FMVSS-213 labeling standards do not require labeling on the detachable base.

 - Domestic Travel – includes travel within the United States, between the United States and Canada, or between the United States/Canada and Puerto Rico/U.S. Virgin Islands (USVI).
 A medical certificate is not necessary up to thirty-six (36) weeks gestation of the delivery date in a normal uncomplicated pregnancy.
 Travel is not permitted when requested within seven days (7) before or after the delivery date.
 SAC clearance is required

 - International Travel – for international travel or any flights over the water, the following applies:

 i.
-Travel is not advised within 30 days of the due date, unless the Passenger is examined by an obstetrician within 48 hours of the outbound departure and certified in writing as medically stable for flight ii.
-Travel within ten days of due date must have SAC clearance iii.
+Travel is not advised within 30 days of the due date unless the Passenger is examined by an obstetrician within 48 hours of the outbound departure and certified in writing as medically stable for flight ii.
+Travel within ten days of the due date must have SAC clearance iii.
 Travel within seven days after delivery requires SAC clearance